-Figure 1c.- Other gear devices in the BLL Spanish system.
+Figure 1c.
+Other gear devices in the BLL Spanish system.

-Bottom Longline - Mustad-autoline System This gear is used by the EU-Spanish F/V IBSA QUINTO.
+Bottom Longline - Mustad-autoline System

+This gear is used by the EU-Spanish F/V IBSA QUINTO.

 The Integrated Weighted Line (IWL) (Fig. 2a,b) is used as a backbone, which has lead embedded in the core to assist sinking as a seabird mortality mitigation measure, with sink rate of 0.4-0.59 m/s.
 The line, with a diameter of 11.5 mm, is made of polyester-polysteel mix, and its weighting is about 155 g per meter of backbone.
 The length ranged between 7560 and 18900 m.

 The number of hooks (EZ 14/0 - Steel) per line ranged between 6272 and 13440 units.
 The hooks and snoods are normally spaced at 1.4 m intervals and connected to rotors and swivels that are permanently attached to the backbone.
 Line range between 7 and 15 magazines in length (each magazine holds about 896 hooks).
 Several consecutive setting lines up to 69715 hooks can be deployed.
 The average length of backbone on each magazine is between 1.08 (6 parts) to 1.26 km (7 parts) in length.

 When the downline is fully deployed a length of chain (80 kg) is thrown over followed by a grapnel or anchor.
 Four concrete weights of about 20 kg each (separated 200 meters between them) is attached at the start of the line at a distance of 200 m to the anchor, and one concrete weight at the end of the line.

 Floats usually consist of 5 windy buoys with a GPS, or radio beacon.
 A streamer line is deployed during longline setting and hauling to deter birds from approaching the hookline.

-Figure 2a .- Single bottom auto longline diagram.
+Figure 2a.
+Single bottom auto longline diagram.

-Figure 2b.- Diagram and photographs of the hook line and the header of the gear.
+Figure 2b.
+Diagram and photographs of the hook line and the header of the gear.

+Fishing footprint

-Fishing footprint The bottom Spanish fisheries within the SIOFA-CA historically are made by one or two fishing vessels per year.
+The bottom Spanish fisheries within the SIOFA-CA historically are made by one or two fishing vessels per year.
 From April 2015 to the present only bottom longlines are used as well as between 2003 and 2009.
 From 2013 to March 2015 they have also been used gillnets while in 2000 and 2001 some bottom trawl and traps have been operating in the area.

-Two different LL systems are used at present, autoline (with integrated weighted line) and Spanish style (with a floating secondary line) Data from April 2015 to the end of 2018 have been used in the assessment, period where only bottom longline have been operating, taking into account that this is the only gear that it is expected to be operating within the SIOFA CA in the future.
-In Table 1 is shown the number of vessels and the total length (km) of the longlines by year and SIOFA area, from 2015 to 2018.
+Data from April 2015 to the end of 2019 have been used in the assessment, period where only bottom longline have been operating, taking into account that this is the only gear that it is expected to be operating within the SIOFA CA in the future.
+Table 1 shows the number of vessels and the total effort (in km of length) of the longlines by year and SIOFA area, from 2015 to 2019.
 The length has been calculated with ArcMap as the length of the drawn line from the start to the end of the setting.
-Table 1.
-Number of EU-S ain vessels and total length of f fishing gears (km) by fishing season and area.